fchrgrib/SimpleWeatherApp/README.md

 1. download the apk in the "APK" folder
 2. install the apk on your android device
 3. make sure you have an internet connection and location services enabled
+4. allow the app to use your location
-4. open the app and wait for the weather to load
+5. open the app and wait for the weather to load

 ## Screen